SilverXarrow/EveMu_Continued/README.md

 </p>

 ## Introduction
 EVEmu is a work-in-progress server emulator for the space MMO EVE Online.
-This is an educational project.
-Please see the disclaimer below for details.
+This is a private continuation for experimentation and internal server running.

 ## ChangeLog
 [ChangeLog](doc/ChangeLog.md)